 Site Allocation Policy Proposed Site 23: Land at corner of Coldharbour Lane and Herne Hill Road SE24 Land uses The existing community use and/or alternative town centre uses must be replaced with equivalent or better functionality, to include active frontages at ground floor level.
 The site has potential to accommodate: Replacement community use of equivalent or better functionality, providing an active frontage at ground floor level.
-All the standard floor is the first term of the standard floor in the stand Alternatively, flexible town centre uses within Class E, that provide active frontages at ground floor level.
-Approximately 25-30 new homes on upper floors, with potential for more depending on the mix and quantum of other community or town centre uses provided.
-The site is not suitable for residential units at ground floor.
-Light industrial uses along Junction Yard adjacent to the railway arches (outside the town centre boundary).
+Alternatively, flexible town centre uses within Class E, that provide active frontages at ground floor level.
+Approximately 30-40 self-contained residential units on upper floors, with potential for more depending on the mix and quantum of other community or town centre uses provided.
+The site is not suitable for residential units at ground floor level.
+Flexible and creative workspace uses along Junction Yard adjacent to the railway arches.
 Town centre uses are not appropriate in this part of the site as it is outside the town centre.
-Residential units are unlikely to be appropriate in this part of the site given the proximity of the railway viaduct.
+Flexible and creative workspace should be appropriate to the Brixton Creative Enterprise Zone (in accordance with London Plan Policy HC5C).
+Industrial uses should be completed in advance of occupation of new residential accommodation on the site, unless the applicant can demonstrate to the satisfaction of the LPA that this is not feasible.
+This requirement will be secured by condition or through a legal agreement.
+Given Lambeth's location in the Central Services Area, applicants should consider the potential to include space for industrial uses that can provide essential services to the CAZ in accordance with paragraph 6.4.7 of the London Plan 2021.
+These services could include sustainable last mile distribution/logistics or 'just-in-time' servicing, for example, and should include operational yard space where feasible.
+Applicants should demonstrate in their proposals how the potential for including these uses has been considered and explain the outcome of that consideration.
 Affordable housing The affordable housing threshold is 35 per cent.
 Social infrastructure The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
 Employment and skills Development should maximise local employment opportunities and help address skills deficits in the local population.
 This is to be achieved through meeting the requirements of Local Plan Policy ED15, including agreement of an Employment and Skills Plan.
 Given the site's location within the Brixton Creative Enterprise Zone and potential to provide some new light industrial space, there may be an opportunity to provide jobs and training for Lambeth residents within the creative and digital industries.
 Digital connectivity Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
-Building heights and views; townscape The site is not appropriate for a tall building.
-As a prominent corner site in a town centre, height around 30m is appropriate to make a positive contribution to place-making and townscape.
-This must be accompanied by improved public realm in the form of wider pavements; and should be designed to integrate well with, and complement the scale of, the approved redevelopment on Higgs Yard immediately to the south.
-The building line to Herne Hill Road should align with the approved scheme at Higgs Yard.
-The residential entrance should be on Herne Hill Road.